 It's also awesome since it shows that Negi's plan worked.

 Negi gets slapped around a lot by girls but he doesn't always let girls slap him.
-At one point, he actually blocks Anya's punch.
+At one point, he blocks Anya's punch.

 Chapter 354 has Magical Detective Yue's performance against Paio II.